Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL.md

 ### Connecting a Quadrature Shaft Encoder

 Quadrature encoders (which may use optical or magnetic technology) have either a differential output (often shown as A+,A-, B+,B-,N+,N- or as A,A',B,B',N,N') or a single ended output.
-The Duet 3 Expansion 1HCL v2.0 has both an 8-pin connector for differential and a 5 pin connector for single ended signals (v1.0/v1.0a hove only a 5-pin connector for single ended quadrature signals.
+The Duet 3 Expansion 1HCL v2.0 has both an 8-pin connector for differential and a 5 pin connector for single ended signals (v1.0/v1.0a have only a 5-pin connector for single ended quadrature signals.

 *Note the index signal (N or Z) is not currently used*